 Removal of a polyp often involves passing a snare (wire loop) through the colonoscope over the polyp and then cutting through the stem using an electrical current.
 The risks involved are rare and far less risky than an operation or leaving the polyp to perhaps form a cancer.
-These risks range from continued severe bleeding (12% of large polyps) to perforating the colon (1 in 1,000 cases).
-These risks are rare but may require urgent treatment including an operation.
+These risks range from continued severe bleeding (12% of very large polyps) to perforating the colon, (1 in 1000 examinations).
+These risks are very rare but may require urgent treatment including an operation.
 The risk of their occurrence is far outweighed by the advantages of removing the polyp.